 Main rules for referencing according to APA Style

 Why cite your sources?

-You should note the sources you consult in your thesis, report or essay so that readers can identify and look at them.
+You should note the sources you consult in your dissertation, report or essay so that readers can identify and look at them.
 It’s also important to both give the authors of the source their due honor and avoid plagiarism.

 The main rule of APA